fluid-project/uio-plus/README.md

 ![CI build status badge](https://github.com/fluid-project/uio-plus/workflows/CI/badge.svg)

 User Interface Options Plus (UIO+) allows you to customize websites to match your own personal needs and preferences.
-Settings for the adaptations can be set via the UIO+ adjuster panel or, if on a [Morphic](https://morphic.world) enabled machine, from a keyed in preference set.
+Settings for the adaptations can be set via the UIO+ adjuster panel.

 The following adaptations are supported: